Morphology and magnetism of multifunctional nanostructured $\gamma$-Fe$_2$O$_3$ films: Simulation and experiments: Acknowledgments

 \section{Acknowledgments}

-The financial support from the Brazilian agencies MCT-CNPq, FINEP, CAPES, is gratefully acknowledged.
-M. A. G. Soler thanks Professor Steve Granick (Department of Materials Science and Engineering, University of Illinois at Urbana-Champaign) for the hospitality in the period from April to June, 2009, and CAPES-Brazil (4410-08-4).
-The authors acknowledge the support of Dr. Michael Marshall and Dr. Vania Petrova (Frederick Seitz Materials Research Laboratory, University of Illinois at Urbana-Champaign) in the TEM and SEM measurements, Dr. Emilia C.D.
-Lima (Universidade Federal de Goi\'as, Brazil) for the preparation of nanoparticle samples and Prof. Miguel A. Novak (Universidade Federal do Rio de Janeiro, Brazil) for magnetic characterization facilities.
+R. F. Neumann and M. Bahiana acknowledge support from CNPq and FAPERJ.
+The financial support from the Brazilian agencies MCT-CNPq, FINEP, CAPES, is also gratefully acknowledged.
+M. A. G. Soler thanks Professor Steve Granick (Department of Materials Science and Engineering, University of Illinois at Urbana-Champaign, USA) for the hospitality in the period from April to June, 2009, and CAPES-Brazil (4410-08-4).
+The authors acknowledge the support of Dr. Michael Marshall (Frederick Seitz Materials Research Laboratory, University of Illinois at Urbana-Champaign, USA) in the TEM measurements, Dr. Emilia C.D.
+Lima (Universidade Federal de Goiás, Brazil) for supplying colloidal samples and Prof. Miguel A. Novak (Universidade Federal do Rio de Janeiro, Brazil) for magnetic characterization facilities.